chris1384/mta-tas-dm/README.md

 1.4* /loadrg [name] - download a .TAS file from the server (use with /loadr upon finishing) /autotas - toggle Auto-TAS (trigger record or playback on map start) /clearall - clear all data
-/debugr [level] - toggle debugging
+1.4* /forcecancel - stops any data from being sent or gathered from the server /debugr [level] - toggle debugging
 1.4* /tascvar [key] [value] - change settings in-game (use '/tascvar show' to see all commands)
 ```